Gabriela Bohnett

 Tony Somma

-Administration and Athletic Director
+Dean of Student Life and Athletic Director

 Tony's family relocated to the NoVa area from Long Island, NY during his youth.
 He grew up in a faith-filled Catholic family in Dale City, VA and then attended West Virginia University where he earned a Bachelor's degree in Business Administration as an Accounting major.
 He spent about 20 years in the accounting world in the communications and healthcare industries before realizing he was being called to something more.
 In 2019, Tony was recruited into the world of hybrid Catholic education as an administrator where he discovered he had an important role to play helping to foster Catholic youth into a life of Faith as they transition to adulthood.
 Tony resides in Sterling, VA and is a member of Our Lady of Hope parish, where he is active in many ministries.
 Having previously served as an assistant catechist for 6th/7th grade RE students, he is currently a volunteer adult leader for their HS youth group, an extraordinary minister of Holy Communion, and a member of the parish's Knights of Columbus council.
 Tony is thrilled to have been part of the SJBS community since its charter school year and looks forward to helping nurture its growth and impact on our students & families!